Budgets

 A common setup is to place a blocking monthly budget on one caller API key.
 The application continues to use the same proxy API and caller API key; it does not call a separate budget API.

 As the application sends requests, the managed control plane tracks usage for the matching budget target.
 Before AISIX sends a provider request, the managed gateway asks the control plane whether the caller may continue.
 If the budget still has room, AISIX continues through the normal request path.
-If the budget is exhausted, AISIX stops before the provider call and returns 429.
+A single allowed request can put the budget over the limit after its usage is recorded; later hard-stop checks reject matching traffic before the provider call and return 429.

 Budget Rejection Response